Parrish Art Museum: Exhibitions

 The Museum schedules four or five exhibitions per year.
 While some recent shows, such as Fairfield Porter: Raw—The Creative Process of an American Master and American Landscapes: Treasures from the Parrish Art Museum, are drawn from the permanent collection, the majority are exhibitions organized by Parrish curators exploring themes and concepts in art.
 Recent solo shows have included Alice Aycock: Some Stories are Worth Repeating; Jennifer Bartlett: History of the Universe—Paintings 1970–2011; Rackstraw Downes: Onsite Paintings, 1972–2008; Alex Katz: Seeing, Drawing, Making; Roy Lichtenstein: American Indian Encounters; Platform: Maya Lin; Platform: Josephine Meckseper; Jean Luc Mylayne; Alan Shields: Stirring the Waters; Michelle Stuart: Drawn from Nature; and Jack Youngerman: Folding Screen Paintings.
 Notable among recent group exhibitions are Encouraging American Genius: Master Paintings from the Corcoran Gallery of Art; All the More Real; Sand: Memory, Meaning, and Metaphor; Modern Photographs: The Machine, the Body, and the City; and Damaged Romanticism: A Mirror of Modern Emotion.

 The Parrish also has a long tradition of juried exhibitions.
 For most of the Museum's history, these exhibitions were open to all artists, who were selected by a panel of three judges.
-In 2008, in recognition of the Museum's important mission of celebrating the art of the East End, the format changed.
+In 2008, in recognition of the Museum's important mission of celebrating the art of the East End, the format changed to encourage a more interactive engagement among artists, and was renamed Artists Choose Artists.
 Submissions were limited to artists from eastern Long Island, whose digital entries were reviewed by nine established artists from the region.
-Each juror gradually narrowed his or her choices until a single selection was made.
-The nine chosen artists exhibited their work in tandem with the artists who selected them.
+Each juror was charged to select as many entrants as they wished for studio visits, with the goal of selecting two to include along with examples of their own work.
 This format not only focused on the artists of the region but also encouraged interaction among artists at different points in their careers.
-Artists Choose Artists of the East End will be a recurring program.
+Artists Choose Artists of the East End continues to be a recurring program.

 After the Parrish moved to its Water Mill location in November 2012, it has 4600 sqft of exhibition space dedicated to temporary exhibitions and 7600 sqft for display of the permanent collection.
 Recent shows have focused on Steven and William Ladd; Alan Shields; Jules Feiffer; Joe Zucker; Robert Dash; Chuck Close; and Andreas Gursky.
 Future shows will focus on Jane Freilicher and Jane Wilson; Alexis Rockman; Ross Bleckner; Eric Fischl, and David Salle.